 The common causes are due to previous instrumentation of the urethra, which could be in the form of catheterization or endoscopic procedures.
 In several cases, no cause may be identifiable.
 It can also occur following reconstructive surgery on or around the urethra.
 It can also occur after infection, or following radiation treatment for pelvis cancers.

 Strictures usually manifest many years after the initial event.

 What are the common symptoms of patients with strictures?

 They could be one or more of the following: Difficulty in initiating urination, straining to pass urine, poor and interrupted urinary stream, dribbling, frequent urination, sense of incomplete emptying, leakage of urine, burning while passing urine, blood in the urine, urinary tract infection (UTI) and painful retention of urine.
 Sometimes there may be no symptoms, and it may be incidentally diagnosed when attempting to insert a urine tube (catheter).

-During physical examination, the doctor looks at the meatus, and other pelvic organs for any abnormalities.
-Basic evaluation includes blood and urine tests, an ultrasound scan (before and after passing urine), and uroflowmetry (in which the patient passes urine in a commode like machine which records flow rates in a graphic manner).
+During a physical examination, the doctor looks at the meatus and other pelvic organs for any abnormalities.
+Basic evaluation includes blood and urine tests, an ultrasound scan (before and after passing urine), and uroflowmetry (in which the patient passes urine in a commode like a machine which records flow rates in a graphic manner).

 If these tests are abnormal, further imaging tests called Micturating cystourethrogram (MCU) will be asked for.
 In MCU, the contrast material is injected with help of a needle puncture of the full bladder and X-ray images are taken while passing urine.
 This will help the doctor to study the urethra.
 Note: this investigation should not be done if you are pregnant.
 By this imaging, your doctor can differentiate from other conditions which present with similar symptoms.